-Sometime in your life you may have been introduced to the complex language of the legal field, whether it be watching a film or TV show, talking to a friend who was involved in a court case, or even on jury duty.
-A comprehensive glossary of terms used in the practice of Personal Injury Law could be quite long.
-Our latest blog will introduce you to key terms you are likely to hear when you have been injured and seeking legal help, especially if your lawyer is recommending filing a court case.
+At some point in your life, you may have been introduced to the complex language of the legal field, whether by watching an exciting crime show, talking to a friend who was involved in a court case, or even while on jury duty.
+A comprehensive glossary of terms used in the practice of Personal Injury Law would be quite long.
+Our latest blog will introduce you to key terms you are likely to hear when you have been injured and are seeking legal help, especially if your lawyer is recommending filing a lawsuit.
 Here are a few useful terms you might encounter.
-We have included several because they are simply interesting….

-A settlement is a legal, binding agreement between parties to a dispute or conflict that avoids the necessity of going to trial.
-This term is the first and most important bit of “legaleeze” to learn (and easiest!).
+A settlement is a legally binding agreement between parties to a dispute that avoids the necessity of going to trial.
 Approximately 95% of personal injury cases are settled out of court.
-Generally, a settlement can take care of your major expenses related to the accident, your legal fees, and some of the intangible losses you suffered.
+Generally, a settlement can take care of your major expenses related to the accident and some of the intangible losses you suffered, which are known as “general damages”.
+Statistically, injured people receive higher compensation in pre-trial settlements than is typical for cases that go to trial, owing to the great expense of trying a case.
+Hiring an experienced personal injury attorney can be the right decision to ensure a maximum settlement recovery.

-Punitive Damages are awarded with the purpose of deterring intentional or reckless behaviors or actions motivated by malice.
-Drunk driving is a perfect example of a case in which it would be appropriate to assign punitive damages, since the defendant would definitely have made a decision to engage in behavior that put others at risk.
+Punitive Damages are awarded with the purpose of deterring intentional or reckless behaviors motivated by a “culpable mind state.”
+Drunk driving is a perfect example of a case in which it would be appropriate to recover punitive damages, since the responsible party engaged in behavior that put others at risk with an utter indifference to the consequences.

 CIVIL LAW vs. CRIMINAL LAW

-Civil Laws apply when an individual has had his or her rights violated or when individuals have disputes.
-Personal Injury is a kind of civil law that can result in money awards.
+Civil Law concerns disputes between individuals in which a “plaintiff” has had his or her rights violated by another and sustains damages as a result.
+Personal injury is a kind of civil law that can result in recovery of monetary awards.

-Criminal Law cases are only conducted through the criminal court system.
-Laws at the local, state, and federal levels define criminal activities and establish legal punishment for those convicted of crimes like assault and theft.
+Criminal Law cases are those brought against individuals for wrongs committed against the State or other governmental entity.
+Laws at the local, state, and federal levels define criminal activities and establish legal punishments for those convicted of crimes like assault and theft.
 The government brings charges against the defendant that may result in the imposition of fees, fines, restitution, probation and/or jail time.

-Tort Liability refers simply to responsibility for an action and indicates that someone is held accountable for wrong actions.
+Tort Liability refers to responsibility for an action in which an individual known as the “tortfeasor” is held accountable for his or her negligent or reckless actions.
 The word Tort derives from a Latin word that means “harm” or “wrong”.
-The main job of a personal injury lawyer is to establish liability.
-An experienced lawyer has the skills to build sufficient evidence to successfully build a case.
+The main job of a personal injury lawyer is to establish liability by gathering evidence of negligent conduct.
+An experienced lawyer has the skills to successfully build a case.
 A tort is a wrongful act that causes harm to someone else.
 Torts in the legal system are split up into many different sub-categories as there are so many kinds of injuries.
-Generally, torts are caused by negligence..

 Strict Liability refers to a situation in which the defendant did not intentionally cause harm, but their actions posed an obvious risk such as keeping a large mountain lion as a pet.
 Most people recognize that as abnormal and dangerous, i.e., you don’t need to actually intend harm, but someone ends up injured anyway.

 Lawyers need to refer to a standard of care to compare with the defendant’s conduct.
-They do this by referring to the Reasonable Person Standard.
-This “person” is not an actual person but is a profile of a reasonable and rational individual who approaches a situation with an appropriate ability to size it up and take reasonable steps.
-For example, a reasonable person would realize that that mountain lion kitten is going to become very big and eventually pose a risk to others.
-The Reasonable Person Standard serves as a comparative standard for courts to assess liability.
+In New Mexico, the typical standard of care in a negligence case is known as the exercise of “ordinary care.”
+Ordinary care is that degree of care which a reasonably prudent person would exercise under similar circumstances.
+Courts ascertain whether ordinary care was exercised by a defendant by referring to the Reasonable Person.
+This “person” is not an actual person but a profile of a hypothetical, reasonable and rational individual, who approaches a situation with an appropriate ability to size it up and take reasonable steps.
+For example, a reasonable person would realize that that mountain lion kitten is going to become very big and eventually pose a risk to others and would take certain measures to prevent foreseeable harm.
+The Reasonable Person serves as a comparative standard for courts to assess liability.

 PLAINTIFF and DEFENDANT